 PaySend Versus TransferWise

 TransferWise is a top-rated money transfer company and the service I use.
-They have financial services for people who travel, live, and work abroad.
-Sending money overseas with TransferWise is up to eight times cheaper than banks, and their borderless account allows users to hold, manage, and spend money in 28 different currencies.
-They provide the “easiest way to manage your money internationally.”
+It has financial services for people who travel, live, and work abroad.
+Sending money overseas with TransferWise is up to eight times cheaper than banks, and its borderless account allows users to hold, manage, and spend money in 28 different currencies.
+It provides the “easiest way to manage your money internationally.”

 |PaySend||674||7 047||5 126||84.95|